CEGRcode/Galaxy_Install_Ansible/README.md

 **Note 4:**

-Ansible playbook currently copies EGC version of tool_conf.xml and welcome.html file.
+Ansible playbook currently copies EGC version of `local_tool_conf.xml` and `welcome.html` file.
 The following files are changed in ansible-playbook

 A. In `templates/nginx/galaxy.j2`  `welcome.html.sample` is changed to `welcome.html`